CodyPerakslis/shared-docs/csci8980-scribe-oct23.md

 Each instance aware of others, termination notification, message broker (nice-to-have-features)

-* Lambda cold-start time, concurrent invocations syncronized, inter-replica latency (similary to if AWS did it themselves).
+* Lambda cold-start time, concurrent invocations synchronized, inter-replica latency (similarly to if AWS did it themselves).
 Bottleneck for high writes

 * Not all CRDTs
 * Cold source